Adaptive Estimation of Nonparametric Functionals: Main Results

 \section{Main Results}

-We divide \tcr{the main results of the paper} into three main parts.
-First we discuss a general recipe for producing a ``best" estimator from a sequence of estimators based on second order U-statistics constructed from compactly supported wavelet based projection kernels (defined in \tcr{Section} \ref{section_waveletsand functionspaces}).
-Next we provide a general tool for bounding chi-square divergence between mixtures of product measures.
-This serves as a basis of using a version of constrained risk inequality \citep{cai2011testing} for producing matching adaptive lower bounds in context of estimation of non-linear functionals considered in this paper.
-Finally we provide estimators of design density as well as regression functions in $L_{\infty}$ norm which adapt over H\"{o}lder type smoothness classes (defined in \tcr{Section} \ref{section_waveletsand functionspaces}).
+We divide the main results of the paper into three main parts.
+First we discuss a general recipe for producing a data-adaptive ``best" estimator from a sequence of estimators based on second-order U-statistics -- which in turn are constructed from compactly supported wavelet based projection kernels (defined in Section \ref{section_wavelets and function spaces}).
+Next we show that the bound on Hellinger distance obtained in \cite{robins2009semiparametric} directly implies the desired bound on chi-square divergence between mixtures of product measures under certain bounded density assumptions.
+In subsequent sections, this then serves as a basis of using a version of constrained risk inequality \citep{cai2011testing} for producing matching adaptive lower bounds in the context of estimating non-linear functionals considered in this paper.
+Finally we provide control over estimators of the design density as well as the regression functions in $L_{\infty}$ norm which not only adapt over H\"{o}lder type smoothness classes (defined in Section \ref{section_wavelets and function spaces}) but also belong to desired regularity classes with probability converging to $1$ sufficiently fast.